erizov/Professor/semester_15/lecture_108_graph_databases_advanced/graph_traversal/README.md

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ### Short Description

 Rivest-Shamir-Adleman, an asymmetric encryption algorithm that uses a public-private key pair for secure data transmission.
-Solves problems like secure key exchange, digital signatures, and encrypted communication without shared secrets.
+Addresses secure key exchange, digital signatures, and encrypted communication without shared secrets.
 Example: HTTPS uses RSA to establish secure connection by encrypting symmetric key with server's public key.
-Works by using mathematical properties of large prime numbers to create key pairs where data encrypted with public key can only be decrypted with private key.
+Operates by using mathematical properties of large prime numbers to create key pairs where content encrypted with public key can only be decrypted with private key.

 **Key Characteristics:**
 - **Time Complexity**: Varies